Clinician. Consultant. Educator. Entrepreneur.

 Hawaii

-Here are some of my fondest career memories…
+Here are some of my fondest memories in my SLP career journey…

 Rinki Varindani Desai in graduation attire, including a cap and gown, sitting by a water feature and holding a diploma.

-2011 - Graduated from UT Dallas and stepped into my first role as a medical SLP in acute care and adult rehabilitation
+2011 - Graduated from UT Dallas, stepping into my first role as a medical SLP in the ICU and long-term acute care setting.

-2012 - Created the Medical SLP Forum, which has grown into the largest online community for medical SLPs worldwide
+2012 - Earned my MS.,CCC-SLP degree.
+Created the Medical SLP Forum - the largest online community for medical SLPs (50,000 members and counting).

 Rinki Varindani Desai, wearing a white lab coat, pointing at a model of a human ear, with a computer and monitors in the background, in an office or medical setting.